2026 · 05 · 19 · Tue

 What changed

-Copilot Cowork now generally available — an autonomous agent that understands org context via "Work IQ," runs tasks in the background from the cloud, supports reusable Skills, and integrates with M365, Power BI, Dynamics 365, monday.com, Miro, and more
+Copilot Cowork now generally available — an autonomous agent that reads org context via "Work IQ," runs tasks in the background, and integrates with M365 and Dynamics 365

 Why it matters